p4p1x/os-lab-awk/README.md

 ***remember that dates are separated by '\n' in this case***

-The program takes text file as an argument.
+This program also takes one text file as an argument